subeshb1/SemesterNotes/docs/5th-Sem/ArtificialIntelligence/Unit1/Introduction To AI.md

 - Example: Neural Network - concerned with simulating human problem solving and mental task processes in computer model.

 ### 3. Thinking Rationally (The laws of thought Approach)

+- Deals with `right thinking` or `ideal thinking`.
+- Aristotle was one of the first to attempt to codify "right thinking",i.e irrefutable reasoning process.